cashtokens/cashtokens/stakeholders.md

 ### Nodes

-Open source node implementations that support Bitcoin Cash.
+Responses from open source node implementations that support Bitcoin Cash.

 | Node                                                    | As of Version | Approve | Disapprove | Neutral | Pending |
 | ------------------------------------------------------- | :-----------: | :-----: | :--------: | :-----: | :-----: |